tahczeban/stock-analysis2/README.md

 _______________
-***OVERVIEW:*** This challenge assists Steve with stock market analysis for his parents green energy DAQU, while expandinig the dataset for the last few years.
+***OVERVIEW:*** This challenge was generated to Steve with a stock market analysis for his parents, green energy DAQU, while expandinig the dataset for the last few years.
 To augment this analysis, Steve will refactor to loop same information refactoring  (not changing data, but making more efficient/less memory/improving logic of code)to loop through data to aquire same data, in a more efficient script run through written to present